antariandel/daqhats_dev/README.md

 You can now run the example programs under ~/daqhats/examples and create your own programs.
 Refer to the [Examples](#examples) section below for more information.

+There are simple control panel programs for each device type in ~/daqhats/tools.
+These may only be used when running the graphical version of Raspbian, and they provide easy access to the main features of each device type.

 #### List the installed boards
 You can use the tool **daqhats_list_boards** to display a list of the detected MCC DAQ HATs.
 This list is generated from the EEPROM images, so it will not be